jdjgilbert/wildecolhull/content/home/hero.md

 </div>
 <p>
 <div class='my_text'>
-<p><b>August 2023:</b> <b>We are hiring!</b> Our lab is looking for a <b>part-time research technician</b> to work on our recently funded BBSRC project on solitary bee physiology and ecology.
-Closing date 11 Sep. <a href='https://jobs.hull.ac.uk/Vacancy.aspx?ref=UOH-TA-0077'>View details and apply here</a>.
+<p><b>August 2023:</b> <b><font color='red'>We are hiring!</font></b> Our lab is looking for a <b>part-time research technician</b> to work on our recently funded BBSRC project on solitary bee physiology and ecology.
+Closing date 11 Sep (for Jan 2024 start). <a href='https://jobs.hull.ac.uk/Vacancy.aspx?ref=UOH-TA-0077'>View details and apply here</a>.
 Contact <a href='https://wildecolhull.netlify.app/authors/james-gilbert/'>me</a> with any questions.

-<p><b>August 2023:</b> <b>Come and do a PhD in our lab!</b>
+<p><b>August 2023:</b> <b><font color='red'>Come and do a PhD in our lab!</font></b>
 We have a funded PhD opportunity supervised by me, plus Prof. Jeremy Niven and Dr Beth Nicholls at the University of Sussex.
-The PhD involves computational modelling of insect energy budgets to determine resilience to habitat/climate change. <a href='https://www.hull.ac.uk/study/postgraduate/research/phd/funded/computational-modelling-of-insect-energy-budgets-to-determine-the-impact-of-a-changing-environmental-conditions'>View more details and apply here</a>
+The PhD involves computational modelling of insect energy budgets to determine resilience to habitat/climate change.
+Closing date 2 Oct (for Jan 2024 start). <a href='https://www.hull.ac.uk/study/postgraduate/research/phd/funded/computational-modelling-of-insect-energy-budgets-to-determine-the-impact-of-a-changing-environmental-conditions'>View more details and apply here</a>
 Contact <a href='https://wildecolhull.netlify.app/authors/james-gilbert/'>me</a> with any questions.

-<p><b>July 2023:</b> It's #solitarybeeweek!
-Read Jamie's update on the mason bees from the lab and field <a href='post/field-update-from-jamie/'>here</a>.
-<p><b>May 2023:</b> Delighted to announce we have been awarded a <a href='post/we-got-a-bbsrc-grant/'>BBSRC grant</a> to study resilience of bees in changing climates!

 <li> See <a href='#posts'>Latest news</a> for details.</div>